-3 You can register for this year's BCAT from Thursday, 9 January 2020 to Monday, 22 March 2021.
-Next year's BCAT registration will open in approximately May 2021.
-(We close the test every year to refresh the bank and perform maintenance.)
+3 You can register for the BCAT from Thursday, 9 January to Monday, 14 September 2020.
 You register for the BCAT online via the Pearson VUE website.
 Please read the Pearson Vue statement about test delivery information in light of COVID-19 (coronavirus).